tonyhu-x/exp/grad/mcgill-ling.typ

 that motivates me most is _Why do the outcomes of language acquisition differ so significantly between adults and young children?_
-In other words, I am interested especially in problems concerning individual differences in _ultimate attainment_.
+In other words, I am interested especially in problems concerning individual differences in _ultimate attainment_ of linguistic competence.
 The reason that I developed such a strong interest is surprisingly simple --- having successfully acquired English as a second language, I have always wondered what made my experience different from many others, who may have just as much aspiration to learn